dfilan/clusterability_in_neural_networks/README.md

 #### `tmux`

 It is advised to learn how to use tmux, and run the Jupyter Notebook on a separate window: https://github.com/tmux/tmux/wiki

+## Running source code

+Once you've entered the virtual environment, in order to run code, you use commands like `python -m src.train_nn`.
+This runs the file as-is.
+If you open the source files, you'll see that there are configs at the top.
+Near the start of the file, you'll notice that there are a bunch of 'config functions' setting values of various config variables.
+To pick an existing config, e.g. `cnn_vgg_config`, you run `python -m src.train_nn with cnn_vgg_config`, and to set values of variables, you can run something like `python -m src.train_nn with cnn_vgg_config dataset_name='cifar10' epochs=30`.